Wait-Staff Review Management

 QR codes, short for Quick Response, are used to take a piece of information from a transitory media and put it onto your mobile phone.

 People generally aren’t in the habit of scanning QR codes because, in almost every case, the experience is awful.
 Scan a QR code and you will get sent to a slow-loading website with a visual interface that you will likely have to learn from scratch.
-However, scan an edible QR code and you are instantly taken to a familiar conversational interface.
+But what if we extend that concept to the context at hand?
+Could we leverage the restaurant environment in any way?
+Possibly, using this neat innovation called "edible QR codes".
+As the name suggests, these are simply QR codes that can be consumed.
+A diner simply scans the edible QR code and is instantly taken to a familiar conversational interface.
 Scanning the code is the same, but everything else is different!

-I read an article awhile back about food companies in China using edible codes to better inform their diners about meat origins and it got me intrigued.
+My source of inspiration was an article I read awhile back where food companies in China were using edible codes to better inform their diners about meat origins.
+That got me intrigued!
 The article talked about QR codes created using edible squid ink, added either directly to the surface of a dining plate or as a peelable sticker.
 Scanning the code showed calorific information about the food.
 The idea fascinated me and I started to envision how this could be extended to my diner-side experience.

 Fig #2 shows one such example.